ebogart/ebogart.github.io/index.md

 ---
 layout: default
 ---
+I am a postdoc in the lab of [Georg Gerber](http://gerber.bwh.harvard.edu) at Brigham and Women's Hospital.

 I recently completed my PhD in the Department of Physics at Cornell University, where I was advised by [Chris Myers](http://cbsu.tc.cornell.edu/staff/myers/).